|Roselyn Carter, dedicating Flower City Habitat's first house in 1985.

 In our first few years, we built only one or two houses a year.
 Click here to meet the homeowner families that made our first decade so special.

-FCHH now builds seven to ten homes every year, and we have completed our 180th Habitat house.
-Our work has resulted in the addition of over $4 million of property to the city tax rolls.
+FCHH now builds seven to ten homes every year, and as of 2013 we have completed our 200th Habitat house.
+Our work has resulted in the addition of over $6.5 million of property to the city tax rolls.
 Past neighborhood projects include the rebuilding of Cuba Place, Fulton Avenue, Brown Street, Trust Street, Hoeltzer Street and Upper Falls neighborhoods.
 Our current focus is the JOSANA neighborhood near Rhino's Stadium.